sunilabrahamindia/sunilabraham/media/reliance-jio-chat-compromises-user-security-claims-a-hackers-collective-newslaundry.md

 created: 2026-03-09
 ---

 **Reliance Jio Chat Compromises User Security, Claims a Hackers' Collective** is a *Newslaundry* news report published on 18 June 2015, written by Arunabh Saikia.
-The article covers allegations by Anonymous India — a hacktivist collective — that the Reliance Jio Chat application lacked basic encryption, potentially enabling mass surveillance and exposing Indian users to Chinese hackers.
-[Sunil Abraham](/sunil/), then Executive Director of the Centre for Internet and Society, is quoted assessing the seriousness of the two distinct allegations: the lack of encryption, and the app's use of foreign servers and mapping services.
+The article covers allegations by Anonymous India, a hacktivist collective, that the Reliance Jio Chat application lacked basic encryption, potentially enabling mass surveillance and exposing Indian users to Chinese hackers.
+[Sunil Abraham](/sunil/), then Executive Director of the [Centre for Internet and Society](/cis/), is quoted assessing the seriousness of the two distinct allegations: the lack of encryption, and the app's use of foreign servers and mapping services.

 ## Contents